-Mercedes fined £22,000 over Hamilton nose stud
+'A bit silly' - Mercedes fined over Hamilton nose stud

 Aston Martin say they are "in discussion with the FIA and awaiting certification".

-Red Bull have reacted angrily to Mercedes and Ferrari discussing the issue publicly this weekend, after the allegations finally emerged in media reports after months of senior people in F1 being aware of it without it being publicly reported because of a lack of proof.
+Red Bull have reacted angrily to Mercedes and Ferrari discussing the issue publicly this weekend, after the allegations finally emerged in media reports after months of senior people in F1 being aware of them without it being publicly reported because of a lack of proof.

 Ferrari have been careful not to name Red Bull at all in their comments.
 And while Wolff has mentioned his bitter rivals in his answers, he has not directly accused them of breaking the cap, even if that could be inferred from some of his answers.